imagekit-developer/imagekit-ruby/README.md

 **13. Delete Bulk Tags**

-Remove multiple tags from multiple files using array of file ids and array of tags as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/remove-tags-bulk)
+Remove multiple tags from multiple files using an array of file ids and an array of tags as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/remove-tags-bulk)

 ```ruby
 imagekitio.delete_bulk_tags(